SimCorp A/S – Annual report – 31 December 2021

 The Group is not exposed to significant risks concerning individual clients or business partners as clients are generally major investment managers in the financial sector.
 Under the Group’s policy for assuming credit risk, all major clients and other business partners are assessed prior to any contract being signed.

-The Group primarily enters into financial instruments and transactions with the Group’s relationship banks.
+The Group primarily enters financial instruments and transactions with the Group’s relationship banks.
 Group treasury monitors the Group’s gross credit exposure to banks and operates with individual limits on banks based on rating and access to netting of assets and liabilities.

 Receivables and contract assets